kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 The ordinances of the temple were based on rituals from the Masons, and they have been modified a lot since their revelation.
 The symbols used in the temple used to be explained as symbolic of the promise that you would first kill yourself rather than reveal the symbols in the temple.
 The symbols have changed a bit over time to reduce that symbolism.

-You aren't even told beforehand what you're promising, and when you're there the only way out is by standing up in front of everyone, near the beginning when the explain some of what you'll promise.
+You aren't even told beforehand what you're promising, and when you're there the only way out is by standing up in front of everyone, near the beginning when they explain some of what you'll promise.
 No one is going to do that.

 ### to do